Police condemn ‘gratuitous thuggery’ as rioting breaks out after knife attack

 As the violence escalated, a Garda car was set alight, a Luas tram and several buses on O’Connell Street were set on fire, and a bus and car were torched on O’Connell Bridge.

-Rioters looted a Foot Locker store in O’Connell Steet as bottles were thrown at gardai on the landmark street.
+Rioters looted Foot Locker and Asics shops in O’Connell Steet, as well as Arnott’s department store in nearby Henry Street, as bottles were thrown at gardai in the landmark street.

 In a series of co-ordinated presses, gardai dispersed a large portion of the crowd onto nearby roads.